dieterich-lab/rp-bp/docs/source/user-guide.rst

 * ``note`` *(optional, output)* An additional description used in the filenames.
 It should not contain spaces or special characters.

 A configuration file with the above required keys is sufficient to run the pipeline with default parameters.
 To change the default parameters, see `Default parameters and options`_.
-A "template" configuration file is available to download with the `tutorial <tutorial.html>`_.
-See also `More about biological replicates`_, for an example how to use biological replicates.
+A "template" configuration file is available to download with the `Tutorials <tutorial.html>`_.
+See also `More about biological replicates`_, for an example of how to use biological replicates.

 How to prepare genome indices and annotations